 Currently, in the United States the most common genotypes are types 1A and 1B, which account for about 70 percent of all cases of hepatitis C.

 Cases of hepatitis C in the United States

 The CDC reports that deaths associated with hepatitis C reached an all-time high in 2014.
-This may be due to the fact that many people born between 1945 and 1965 unknowingly have HCV.
+This may be because many people born between 1945 and 1965 unknowingly have HCV.

 Studies show that baby boomers are five times more likely than other groups to have been exposed to hepatitis C. This is most likely due to receiving blood, blood products, or transplants prior to universal screening procedures.
 And since people with HCV might not show symptoms, they may unknowingly transmit the virus to others.

-Today, the most common risk factor for hepatitis C in the United States is intravenous drug use.
+Today, the most common risk factor for hepatitis C in the United States is injection drug use.